I walked a lot during my Hong Kong trip—here’s what I found

 Tsim Sha Tsui

-TST is located in southern Kowloon and it’s considered the “cape on the tip of the Kowloon Peninsula.”
+TST is located in southern Kowloon and is considered the “cape on the tip of the Kowloon Peninsula.”
 This is a great place to try affordable food from street vendors and restaurants in the inner roads.
-And if you walk along Nathan Road a bit, you’ll get a gorgeous view of Victoria Harbour and the cityline of Central.
+If you walk along Nathan Road a bit, you’ll get a gorgeous view of Victoria Harbour and the cityline of Central.

 Kowloon Park

-The park is located in the middle of TST’s bustling city—it has several entrances along Nathan Road and Kowloon Park Drive.
-It’s a tranquil space where you’ll find foliage, an aviary, a swimming pool for families, and the Avenue of Comic Stars, where you’ll find statues of popular HK cartoons.
+The park is located in the middle of TST’s bustling city.
+It has several entrances along Nathan Road and Kowloon Park Drive.
+It’s a tranquil space where you’ll find foliage, an aviary, a swimming pool for families, and the Avenue of Comic Stars, where you’ll find statues of popular Hong Kong cartoons.

 Hong Kong Heritage Discovery Centre